aquasecurity/starboard/docs/operator/getting-started.md

 `replicaset-nginx-6d4cf56db6-nginx` as well as the ConfigAuditReport named `replicaset-nginx-6d4cf56db6` are automatically garbage collected.

+!!! tip
-If you only want the latest replicaset in your deployment to be scanned for vulnerabilities you can define `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS=true` in your operator deployment.
-This can be useful if you only want to know about vulnerability that is currently a potential issue.
+    If you only want the latest ReplicaSet in your Deployment to be scanned for vulnerabilities you can set the value of the `OPERATOR_VULNERABILITY_SCANNER_SCAN_ONLY_CURRENT_REVISIONS` environment variable to `true` in the operator's deployment descriptor.
+This is useful to identify vulnerabilities that impact only the running workloads.

 !!! tip
     You can get and describe `vulnerabilityreports` and `configauditreports` as built-in Kubernetes objects: